rasen68/wouldnt_it_be_insane_if_i_put_my_notion_on_github/1% journal.md

 I had the burning thought that I didn't want to forget how incredible it seemed to me that those crystals could form

 so I tried anyway

+also space and animals and bugs are cool
 ### Strand Bookstore, New York, New York
 kind of a museum, too